Ministry of Rural Welfare (Serbia)

 The Ministry of Rural Welfare (Министарство за бригу о селу) is a ministry in the Government of Serbia, created by a vote of the National Assembly of Serbia on 26 October 2020.
-The current minister is Milan Krkobabić, in office since 26 October 2020.
+The current minister is Milan Krkobabić, who has been in office throughout the ministry's existence.

 History

 Prior to his appointment as Minister of Rural Welfare, Milan Krkobabić served from 2016 to 2020 as a minister without portfolio with responsibility for regional development.
 During this time, he oversaw several aspects of what would later become the Ministry of Rural Welfare.

 When Krkobabić was appointed Minister of Rural Welfare, he indicated that one of his priorities would be organizing the transfer of uncultivated state land to young farmers and young experts.
 In April 2021, he spoke in favour of creating a "green ring" around Belgrade to supply fresh and healthy food products to several Serbian cities.
 At the same time, he also announced a program for allocating empty houses, of which he indicated there were around 150,000 in Serbia.
 Later in the year, he announced that a competition for empty rural houses would begin symbolically after June 28, recognized in Serbia as Vidovdan.